 When it comes to “focusing on the positives”, that’s a popular mantra of self-help, but that doesn’t mean it’s correct.

-Self-learned optimism, as the more scientific Martin Seligman calls it, is different than simply thinking positive.
+Self-learned optimism, as the more scientific Martin Seligman calls it, is different than simply thinking positively.

-And optimism is is in some fields and endeavors, but not every time and everywhere, as Seligman himself stresess out.
+And optimism is in some fields and endeavors, but not every time and everywhere, as Seligman himself stresses out.